socialdrones/designreview/design-concerns/README.md

 # Design Concerns for Social Drones

-Findings from [our corpus of research papers](https://github.com/socialdrones/designreview/tree/master/prospectuses) were clustered based on an emergent framework relating *human-centered concerns* (HCCs) and *product design concerns* (PDCs), in order to consolidate and compare design knowledge created through different studies.
+Findings from [our corpus of research papers](https://github.com/socialdrones/designreview/tree/master/prospectuses) were clustered based on an emergent framework relating *drone design concerns* (DDCs) and *human-centered concerns* (HCCs), in order to consolidate and compare design knowledge created through different studies.

 From the literature, we have identified 6 HCCs and 6DDCs.
 These were defined so that ahigh degree of orthogonality was maintained between categories, along with inclusive coverage of the design knowledge in the literature.